Hotels near Surprise Stadium

 Which hotels near Surprise Stadium offer free parking?

-Which hotels near Surprise Stadium have a pool?
+Which hotels near Surprise Stadium have an outdoor pool?

 Which hotels near Surprise Stadium have a fitness center?

-Residence Inn Phoenix NW / Surprise (0.57 mi), Holiday Inn Express Surprise by IHG (0.61 mi), and Hilton Garden Inn Surprise Phoenix (0.79 mi) offer connecting rooms for families or groups.
+Residence Inn Phoenix NW / Surprise (0.57 mi, from $157/night), Holiday Inn Express Surprise by IHG (0.61 mi, from $117/night), and Hilton Garden Inn Surprise Phoenix (0.79 mi, from $129/night) may offer early check-in upon request, subject to availability.
+Call ahead to confirm — especially helpful for morning games or early events.

 Ready to book near Surprise Stadium?